ethan-campbell/ethan-campbell.github.io/index.md

 <hr style="height:0.5px; visibility:hidden;" />

-I am currently an NSF Office of Polar Programs Postdoctoral Research Fellow in the [Polar Science Center](https://psc.apl.uw.edu) at the University of Washington's Applied Physics Laboratory in Seattle, WA, working with [Melinda Webster](https://psc.apl.uw.edu/people/investigators/melinda-webster/) and [Edward Blanchard-Wrigglesworth](https://environment.uw.edu/faculty/edward-blanchard-wrigglesworth/).
+I am currently an NSF Office of Polar Programs Postdoctoral Research Fellow and Washington Research Foundation Postdoctoral Fellow in the [Polar Science Center](https://psc.apl.uw.edu) at the University of Washington's Applied Physics Laboratory in Seattle, WA, working with [Melinda Webster](https://psc.apl.uw.edu/people/investigators/melinda-webster/) and [Edward Blanchard-Wrigglesworth](https://environment.uw.edu/faculty/edward-blanchard-wrigglesworth/).
 I received my Ph.D. in physical oceanography from the University of Washington's School of Oceanography.

 [My research](/research/) uses autonomous ocean measurements and modeling to develop a better understanding of processes involving sea ice and snow around Antarctica.
 The focus of my postdoctoral work is how storms and snowfall affect heat and freshwater fluxes in the ice-covered Southern Ocean as well as the future trajectory of Antarctic sea ice.